OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

   <TabItem value="python" label="Python">
 This installation type supports both Windows and Unix systems (Linux + MacOS).

-**NOTE for Windows users:** For Windows users who prefer to use an environment similar to what Linux and macOS users use, we recommend Windows Subsystem for Linux (WSL).
+**NOTE for Windows users:** For Windows users who prefer to use an environment similar to what Linux and MacOS users use, we recommend Windows Subsystem for Linux (WSL).
 WSL emulates a Linux machine inside your Windows system.
 If this is the case - jump to the <a href="#installing-wsl-only-for-windows-users">Installing WSL (Only for Windows users)</a> section before proceeding.

 ### Installation via Python

+Refer to the [SDK installation instructions](https://docs.openbb.co/sdk/quickstart/installation) for installing via `pip`.

 These steps are common in all operating systems (Windows with or without WSL, MacOS or Linux).